This recipe is featured in "Low-Carbing Among Friends - Volume 2" on page 312.

 1/8 teaspoon garlic powder

-Mix all of the ingredients well.
+Mix all of the ingredients well in a medium saucepan.
 Cover and simmer for 1 hour.
 Cool then chill before serving.
 Keep refrigerated.

 Makes 2 cups or about 32 tablespoons

 1 tablespoon: 7 Calories; trace Fat; trace Protein; 2g Carbohydrate; trace Dietary Fiber; 1.5g Net Carbs

 1/4 cup: 28 Calories; trace Fat; 1g Protein; 7g Carbohydrate; 1g Dietary Fiber; 6g Net Carbs